acadl/acadl/README.md

 # Hi there, I'm acadl! 👋

-Welcome to my GitHub profile!
-I'm a passionate developer with a keen interest in [your interests, e.g., web development, data science, open-source projects, etc.].
+Welcome to my GitHub profile like a student!
+I'm a passionate developer with a keen interest in web development, data science, machine learning...
 Here you'll find some of my projects and contributions to the developer community.

 ## 🚀 About Me